apache/cordova-docs/www/docs/en/2.7.0/cordova/device/device.name.md

 Tizen Quirks
 -----------
-- returns the device model assigned by the vendor.
+- returns the [device.model](device.model.html) assigned by the vendor.
 For example 'TIZEN'